statgen/bravo-infrastructure/readme.md

 Manual run of infrastructure provisioning and deployment of applications.

 ### Configure Terraform Variables
-Edit `provision/my-terraform-env-vars.sh` with the name of the keypair, bucket, and domain you'll be using.
+Edit `provision/my-terraform-env-vars.sh` with the name of the keypair, bucket, and domain name you'll be using.
+note: the deployment will wire the application server to the bravo subdomain (e.g. bravo.example.com)

 ### Run Terraform and Ansible
 First use terraform to provision the VMs and infrastructure.